sharmalab/Emory-BMI-GSoC-2019/README.md

 # List of Ideas
 Discuss the project on Slack, and once you are ready to submit your application, use the template below.
 You must submit your application directly using the GSoC Program Site.
+If you have a project idea that is relevant for Emory Biomedical Informatics, but is not listed here, feel free to consult the mentors to discuss your own idea.
+The ideas listed below can be open for interpretation.
+Feel free to discuss with the mentors for clarifications, questions, or alternative suggestions.

 ***